 Health care providers know too well the overwhelming impact COVID-19 is having on patients, staffs, and entire facilities.
 The situation is profound and constantly changing.
 Fortunately, the relationships Q-Centrix has with providers across the U.S. allow us to follow different facilities’ experiences at different stages of the pandemic.
 Because of this, we have a unique ability to synthesize and share insights on managing key areas of quality amid this crisis—and support our community by taking on a responsibility that is difficult for them to perform on their own while immersed in their COVID-19 response.

 Throughout the pandemic, we will provide relevant learnings to inform best practices across our community.
-Plus, updates will be saved here for quality team leads and other key decision makers to access at their convenience.
+Updates will be posted here for quality team leads and other key decision makers to access at their convenience.

 June 5, 2020